miyako/4d-plugin-window-control/README.md

 # 4d-plugin-window-control
-Better control of window state and position
+Better control of window state and position.

 ##Platform